sbabcoc/JUnit-Foundation/README.md

 As shown above, we use the **`@MethodWatchers`** annotation to attach **LoggingWatcher2**.
 Running with the **HookInstallingRunner** connects the method watchers declared in the **`@MethodWatchers`** annotation to the chain (in this case, **LoggingWatchers2**).
 This activates the method watchers' `beforeInvocation(Method, Object[])` and `afterInvocation(Method, Object[])` methods, enabling them to perform their respective class-level pre-processing and post-processing tasks.
 Note that the method-level interfaces defined in the **MethodWatcher** interface are also connected in watchers that implement **MethodWatcher2**.

 For a complete reference implementation of the **MethodWatcher2** interface, check out **UnitTestWatcher** in the unit tests collection of this project.

+## Test Method Timeout Management

+**JUnit** provides test method timeout functionality via the `timeout` parameter of the **`@Test`** annotation.
+With this parameter, you can set an explicit timeout interval in milliseconds on an individual test method.
+If the takes fails to complete within the specified interval, the test is terminated with **TestTimedOutException**.

+**JUnit Foundation** extends this functionality, providing configurable test timeout management.
+Timeout management is activated by setting the `TEST_TIMEOUT` configuration option to the desired default test timeout interval in milliseconds.
+This timeout specification is applied to every test method that doesn't explicitly specify a longer interval.

+## Automatic retry of failed tests

+Some types of tests are inherently non-deterministic, which can cause them to fail sporadically in the absence of an actual defect.
+Most of the time, these tests will pass if you run them again.
+For these sorts of "noise" failures, **JUnit Foundation** provides an automatic retry feature.

+Automatic retry is activated by setting the `MAX_RETRY` configuration option to the maximum retry attempts that will be made if a test method fails.
+The automatic retry feature can be disabled on a per-method or per-class basis via the **`@NoRetry`** annotation.

+**_META-INF/services/com.nordstrom.automation.junit.JUnitRetryAnalyzer_** is the service loader retry analyzer configuration file.
+By default, this file is absent.
+To add managed analyzers, create this file and add the fully-qualified names of their classes, one line per item.

+## Dynamic run listener attachment

+**JUnit** run notifiers send notifications at specific points in the test execution lifecycle.
+Run listeners that are attached to notifiers receive these events, enabling them to perform setup, cleanup and monitoring actions that correspond to them.
+In standard **JUnit** projects, run listeners must be attached programmatically to the core test runner (e.g. - **JUnitCore**).
+For Maven projects, listeners can be specified in the configuration of the **Surefire** plug-in.
+Each of these methods imposes specific structural requirements on the client project that may be either undesirable or infeasible.

+**JUnit Foundation** enables you to declare run listeners in a service loader configuration file.
+**_META-INF/services/org.junit.runner.notification.RunListener_** is the service loader run listener configuration file.
+By default, this file is absent.
+To add managed listeners, create this file and add the fully-qualified names of their classes, one line per item.

 ## Artifact Capture